brodriguez8774/CS4310_Project/readme.md

 ## Description
 Semester project.
 An attempt to investigate and implement a published algorithm about Graph Isomorphism.

-IE: How similar or disimilar two graphs are.

-This is a NP-Complete problem and as such, is expected to have exponential growth more data is iterated through.
+This is a NP-Complete problem and as such, is expected to have exponential growth as more data is iterated through.

 ## Reference Paper